loopbackio/loopback.io/pages/en/lb4/Testing-your-application.md

 An automated test suite requires a test runner to execute all the tests and produce a summary report.
 We use and recommend [Mocha](https://mochajs.org).

-In addition to a test runner, the test suites generally requires:
+In addition to a test runner, the test suites generally require:

 * An assertion library (we recommend [Should.js](https://shouldjs.github.io)).
-* A Library for making HTTP calls and verifying their results (we recommend [supertest](https://github.com/visionmedia/supertest)).
+* A library for making HTTP calls and verifying their results (we recommend [supertest](https://github.com/visionmedia/supertest)).
 * A library for creating test doubles (we recommend [Sinon.JS](http://sinonjs.org/)).